cavo789/blog/blog/2023/12/07/docker-init/index.md

 ```

 :::danger Bug in Docker 4.26 - Docker init - PHP + Apache
 There is a bug in the release `4.26`, the `COPY` statement has to be `COPY . /var/www/html` (i.e. we need to specify the source folder `.`).
-I've created an issue on the Docker repositoriy ([https://github.com/docker/cli/issues/4702](https://github.com/docker/cli/issues/4702))
+I've created an issue on the Docker repository ([https://github.com/docker/cli/issues/4702](https://github.com/docker/cli/issues/4702))

 Please update the file `Dockerfile` and change the line `COPY /var/www/html` to `COPY . /var/www/html`
 :::